 Implementing the System With a Family

-Children learn what they see and Pam and Peggy show us not only how to model a well-organized system to our children, but also how to teach even the youngest child to use it.
+Children learn what they see, and Pam and Peggy show not only how to model a well-organized system to children, but also how to teach even the youngest child to use it.
 Using pictures on 3x5 cards for younger children and individual card boxes for older kids, the sisters were able to teach organizing and cleaning principles to the primary mess makers in their home.

 Here's a quick overview of how and why the system works: